emqx/emqx-plugin-ecq/README.md

 This plugin implements exclusive consumption, meaning each queue can only have one active consumer at a time.
 This is optimized for high write rates where messages need to be processed by exactly one consumer.

-For shared consumption where multiple consumers can process messages from the same queue, ECS (Exclusive Compacted Shared) plugin will be released instead.
-ECS focuses on lower write rates, plus heavy fanout reads (the same message for many consumers).
+For shared consumption where multiple consumers can process messages from the same queue, SCQ (Shared Compacted Queue) plugin will be released instead.
+SCQ focuses on lower write rates, plus heavy fanout reads (the same message for many consumers).

 ## How It Differs from Retained Messages